L Taraval Improvement Project

 Project Introduction

-The L Taraval Improvement project is a multi-agency collaboration with the San Francisco Public Utilities Commission and the Department of Public Works to improve and upgrade the vital system that will support the community to thrive.
-The corridor will get the much-needed improvements to the aging infrastructure to make pedestrian crossing safer, increase accessibility, improve transit reliability, rehabilitate water and sewer infrastructure, enhance landscaping and replace road pavement along the L Taraval line.
+The L Taraval Improvement project is a multi-agency collaboration with the San Francisco Public Utilities Commission and the Department of Public Works to improve and upgrade this vital corridor.
+These much-needed improvements will make pedestrian crossings safer, increase accessibility, improve transit reliability, rehabilitate aging rail, water and sewer infrastructure, enhance landscaping and replace the roadway along the L Taraval line.

 Construction for the L Taraval Improvement Project started in 2019.
 To reduce the impacts on the community, the project was split into two segments A and B. Segment A started in 2019 and was completed in the summer of 2021, completed on time and on budget.
 Segment B began in January 2022 and is expected to be completed in the fall of 2024.
-Once completed, the corridor will boast new transit priority traffic signals, bulbouts to make pedestrian crossing safer, new trees, high visibility crosswalks, safety boarding islands and increased accessibility.
-All of these changes will make Taraval more inviting for everyone that uses it.
+Once completed, the corridor will boast new transit priority traffic signals, bulb-outs to make pedestrian crossings safer, new trees, high visibility crosswalks, safety boarding islands and increased accessibility.

 Project Purpose